nuwa-protocol/nuwa-x402/README.md

   - `OPENROUTER_API_KEY` – for the OpenRouter proxy.
   - `NETWORK` – `base-sepolia` (default) or `base`.
   - `ALLOWED_ORIGIN` – optional CORS origin for API access from browsers.
-- If you use the Coinbase facilitator, you also need:
+- For Coinbase facilitator, you also need:
   - `CDP_API_KEY_ID`, `CDP_API_KEY_SECRET` (see https://docs.cdp.coinbase.com/).

 Run The Example
 - Start: `pnpm dev` then visit http://localhost:3000 (API-only example).
+A hosted build is also available at xNUWA https://xnuwa.app for quickly exercising the MCP and LLM endpoints.
 - OpenRouter proxy: `GET/POST /openrouter` and `/openrouter/[...path]` – responds `402` with payment requirements until a valid `X-PAYMENT` header is provided.
+Currently uses the flat-price flow exposed by `X402LlmPayments`.
 - MCP server: `GET/POST /mcp` – exposes paid tools; returns an error with `accepts` data until the MCP client supplies `_meta["x402/payment"]`.

 Production Notes